 For this cat, I knew I wanted to make something better than my first experience with crocheting kittens.
 After all, it has been a few years since I made them, why wouldn't I be able to make something better?

-After searching online with my daughter by my side, we were inspired by many patterns, photo's and even a video!
-Here are the links that helped me create this adorable cat!
+After searching online with my daughter by my side, we were inspired by many patterns, photos and even a video!
+Here are the links that helped me create this adorable crochet cat pattern!

 First of all, the kitten who started the idea…